HomeThe best car options and accessories for winter driving

 © SsangYong

 Many people assume that air conditioning is there just to cool you down in the summer.
-This is not true, because air conditioning – or better still, climate control – can keep you warm and toasty throughout the winter.
+Not so: air conditioning – or better still, climate control – can keep you warm and toasty throughout the winter.
 Furthermore, it’ll stop your windows misting up, improving visibility and safety.
 It’s advisable to use your air-con at least once a month to avoid problems with the system.

 • Snow chains